seerreenna/seerreenna.github.io/_posts/2025-09-09-Spectrogram-PersistentSpec.md

 ![EXAMPLE SIGNAL](/assets/posts/spectrograms_persistence/MATLAB-example.png)

 As we can see, the smaller signal is embedded inside the larger signal.
 Note how the weak signal is barely visible in the spectrogram but clearly revealed in the persistent spectrum.

+For situations like these, using a spectrogram alone would not be sufficient and would miss the weaker signal entirely.

 ### Python Stock Functions for Signal Analysis

+Python offers several built in functions in common packages for signal processing which I will go over here.

 #### PSD Implementations
 For plotting a PSD in Matplotlib, there is a built in function `matplotlib.pyplot.psd()` that can be used as follows: